Topics

 What is a mass email?

 A mass email, also known as a bulk email or email blast, is an email campaign sent to a large list of recipients.
-Generally, mass emails promote a brand or sale, but they can also be used to develop relationships with new customers or prospects.
+Generally, the best bulk email sender promotes a brand or sale, but they can also be used to develop relationships with new customers or prospects.

 Types of common mass emails include: